cameronsamuels/dice/README.md

 You can download Dice Thrower for [Chrome](https://goo.gl/knfd3k) and [Android](https://goo.gl/WicJwf).
 You can use it online anywhere on any device.
 Soon there will be an iOS app and a Firefox extension.
 Possibly a Windows and Amazon Fire OS app later.

 # Contributing
-Please open issues if you have a suggestion, bug, or something that needs to be changed or improved.
+Please open issues if you have a suggestion, bug, or something else that needs to be changed or improved.
 I will love to make my app the best it could be.

 Also you may fork this repo and submit a pull request (PR).
 I will love your code in my app.